-- 7.21 There are two factors to consider in this case, first whether Councillor Taylor's behaviour was offensive, intimidating, malicious, insulting or humiliating.
-If it is considered that the behaviour falls into one or more of those categories then we must determine whether it was directed at a weaker person or a person over whom Councillor Taylor had an actual or perceived influence. - 7.22 Having considered the content of the emails referred to throughout this report it is clear that some of the comments are offensive, insulting and humiliating.
-Publicly calling a person a liar and questioning an individual's competence in their job is all of these and appears to be intended to humiliate them by circulating those comments to other individuals. - 7.23 I therefore conclude that the emails circulated by Councillor Taylor and the posts on his website included comments that were humiliating, insulting, intimidating and offensive. - 7.24 Were these comments directed at individuals or groups of individuals who were weaker or who Councillor Taylor had an actual or perceived influence over?
+- 7.28 There are two factors to consider in this case, first whether Councillor Taylor's behaviour was offensive, intimidating, malicious, insulting or humiliating.
+If it is considered that the behaviour falls into one or more of those categories then I must determine whether it was directed at a weaker person or a person over whom Councillor Taylor had an actual or perceived influence. - 7.29 Having considered the content of the emails referred to throughout this report it is clear that some of the comments are offensive, insulting and humiliating.
+Publicly calling a person a liar and questioning an individual's competence in their job is all of these and appears to be intended to humiliate them by circulating those comments to other individuals. - 7.30 I therefore conclude that the emails circulated by Councillor Taylor and the posts on his website included comments that were humiliating, insulting, intimidating and offensive. - 7.31 Were these comments directed at individuals or groups of individuals who were weaker or who Councillor Taylor had an actual or perceived influence over?
 Councillor Taylor is a Member of the Borough Council that employs the Officers who have been subject to the comments in his emails.
 As such he is a representative of the employer.
 This is a fact which he referred to in interview when he stated "They're not a company set up to do their own thing.
 They are employed by us to do what we want them to do."
-I agree with Councillor Taylor that it is reasonable to hold the view that Councillors have an influence over the Officers employed by their authority.
-It therefore follows that I conclude Councillor Taylor did have an actual or perceived influence over those individuals who were subject to the comments in his emails and web site posts. - 7.25 I therefore conclude that Councillor Taylor's comments could be considered to be bullying of the Officers of the Council who were the subject of his humiliating, insulting, intimidating and offensive comments.
-I have concluded that this is a breach of the Code of Conduct
+I agree with

+Councillor Taylor that it is reasonable to hold the view that Councillors have an influence over the Officers employed by their authority.
+It therefore follows that I conclude Councillor Taylor did have an actual or perceived influence over those individuals who were subject to the comments in his emails and website posts.